boredhero/morefuelsmod-1.14/README.md

 * Implement fuel tweaks as per assessment
 * Implement a rich fully featured config
 	* Optional: Have a GUI config
-* Implement block/item crafting recipies and fuel timings
+* Implement block/item crafting recipies
+	* Mostly done now.
+		* Still need to sort out fuel pellet madness
+* Implement fuel timings.
 * Investigate support Forge 1.14.2 and 1.14.3 with one jar
 	* This may be a little more complicated because of the mods.toml format.
 Not sure if it'll allow but should try
 * Investigate server crashing on startup.
 Proxy necessary?
 Sided annotations?